mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="... and **he has given him authority to execute judgment because he is the Son of Man.**" verse="John 5:27"
+text="**He also gave him authority to execute judgment, because he is a son of man.**" verse="John 5:27"
 %}